 UniCredit Group organization reflects an organizational and business model which maintains a divisional structure for the government of the Corporate Investment Banking business/products and the business in the CEE Countries, as well as a global control over the Global Banking Services functions, while ensuring the autonomy of the Countries/ Banks on specific activities, in order to guarantee increased proximity to the client and faster decision processes:

-- The General Manager is responsible for all the business activities (Retail, Corporate, Global CIB, Asset Management, Asset Gathering and relevant Countries) focusing on the ongoing development of clients services aiming to maximize the cross selling and leading the Group digital strategies, as well as defining the new service model of the Bank.
+- The General Manager is responsible for all the business activities (Retail, Corporate, Global CIB, Wealth Management, Asset Gathering and relevant Countries) focusing on the ongoing development of clients services aiming to maximize the cross selling and leading the Group digital strategies, as well as defining the new service model of the Bank.

 - The Chief Operating Office, position covered by two co-Heads (co-Chief Operating Officers) who lead the oversight of the operational machine with a specific focus on Costs and on IT & Operations; in particular the two co-Heads are respectively responsible for Finance & Cost Management and for IT & Operations, Security and Internal Controls.